-Compared to the rest of the Houston Metro market, the Research Forest region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Houston Metro market, the Research Forest submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 5 listings have come on the market, which means spaces might be leasing quickly.
+In the last 90 days, 5 listings have been listed, which means spaces most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 20% of the available leases in the Research Forest are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 60% of the listings in the Research Forest are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 23,770 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this area are close to 4 floors.
-Most buildings in this area were built in 1999 and are Class B.
+Even though the median size is 4,490 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are approximately 1 stories.
+Most buildings in this area were built in 2002 and are Class B.

-This region is fairly equally mixed residential and commercial.
-Wholesale trade is the dominant industry in this region.
+This market is fairly equally mixed residential and commercial.
+Wholesale trade is the dominant industry in this area.
 Commute by walking is the most popular way to get to work amongst Research Forest residents.
 Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.